Save a model

 enter the number of minutes after which Tekla Structures saves the model.
 The default value is 15

-If there are no changes in the model during the autosave interval, the model is not autosaved.
+Note that if there are no changes in the model during the autosave interval, the autosave is not triggered.

 - In the second box, enter the number of drawings after which Tekla Structures saves your work.

 The smallest accepted value for the autosave interval is 2, both for modeling and for drawings.